After this presentation, faculty and administrators will be able to:

 - Add the contact information for campus resources to the "Resources" slide and to printed publications as appropriate.

-- Photocopy the handout template Working Together: Faculty and Students with Disabilities and create alternative formats as necessary.
+- Photocopy the handout templates Working Together: People with Disabilities and Computer Technology and World Wide Access: Accessible Web Design.
+Create alternative formats as necessary.

 Equipment and Tools